GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 `chrome://settings/privacySandbox`.

-During initial testing, people will be able to use this high-level Privacy Sandbox setting to opt-out of Protected Audience API.
+During initial testing, people will be able to use this high-level Privacy Sandbox setting to opt-out of the Protected Audience API.
 Chrome plans to allow users to see and manage the list of interest groups that they have been added to across the web sites they have visited.
 As with the Privacy Sandbox technologies themselves, user settings may evolve with feedback from users, regulators and others.

 We'll continue to update the available settings in Chrome as the Protected Audience API proposal progresses, [based on tests and feedback](/docs/privacy-sandbox/proposal-lifecycle/#collaborate).
-In the future, we plan to offer more granular settings to manage Protected Audience API and associated data.
+In the future, we plan to offer more granular settings to manage the Protected Audience API and associated data.

 API callers can't access group membership when users browse in Incognito mode,